Join the rewards club for food lovers and unlock rewards

 Inamo, Covent Garden

-Famous for its interactive tables and at-seat ordering, Inamo’s playful dragon rolls have become the stuff of legends thanks to the cheeky caricature faces made from edible ingredients at the end of each plate.
+What: Famous for its interactive tables and at-seat ordering, Inamo’s playful dragon rolls have become the stuff of legends thanks to the cheeky caricature faces made from edible ingredients at the end of each plate.
 On weekdays, enjoy unlimited sushi (including the dragon roll) for under £25 if you get organised.
-You see, you have to pre-book and buy a voucher before you arrive for your table, but once the admin is out of the way you’ll thank your former self for your foresight.
-A spicy prawn tempura is a fan favourite, as well as the Rainbow Roll, stuffed with salmon, mackerel, tun, avocado and crab sticks.
+You see, you have to pre-book and buy a voucher before you arrive for your table, but once the admin is out of the way you’ll thank your former self for their foresight.
+A spicy prawn tempura is a fan favourite, as well as the Rainbow Roll, stuffed with salmon, mackerel, tuna, avocado and crab sticks.

 Where: 1-14 Hanover Place, WC2E 9JP